sonic-net/sonic-mgmt/docs/testplan/Chassis-fabric-test-plan.md

 The following section describes how to store and process the expected fabric link status for testing.

 ![](Img/Sonic_Fabric_Link_Testing_Proposal.png)

 The above diagram illustrates an example system under test.
 Every forwarding ASIC is connected to every fabric ASIC.

 The expected fabric link status is stored in the last section of testbed.yaml file, which is called fabric_link_toplogy.
+This testbad.yaml file is generated dynamically when running the tests on a system.
+Each vendor provides their own expected fabric link information and stores in the format defined in the yaml file.
 The expected status is provided per host and per ASIC, and the format is as follows:

 ```
 host: